hirethunk/verbs-history/README.md

 }
 ```

-To ensure the Event adheres to the `ExposesHistory` interface, we need to add an `asHistory()` method with the correct return types.
+To ensure the Event adheres to the `ExposesHistory` interface, we need to add an `asHistory()` method with the correct return types `array|string|HistoryComponentDto`.

 ```php
 namespace App\Events;